trhgu/awesome-contents/README.md

 - Nevid, J. S., & Pastva, A. (2014).
 “I'm a Mac” versus “I'm a PC”: Personality Differences between Mac and PC Users in a College Sample.
 Psychology & Marketing, 31(1), 31-37.

 ## prediction
+### regression
+- Park, J., & Park, S. (2017).
+A Study on Prediction of Attendance in Korean Baseball League Using Artificial Neural Network.
+KIPS Transactions on Software and Data Engineering, 6(12), 12.(written in Korean)[link](https://pdfs.semanticscholar.org/55bd/8985aa213c4fc5328578bf89935442770f9a.pdf)

 ### classification

 - Kim, H, S., Bak, Y., & Lee, J.,(2019) A Personalized Recommendation System Using Machine Learning for Performing Arts Genre.
 Information Systems Review, 21(4).(written in Korean) [link](https://www.earticle.net/Article/A365413)